CanberkTimurlenk/CanberkTimurlenk/README.md

 * 🔭 Currently developing Back-End projects.
 * :mortar_board: Graduated from Bilgi University in 2021 with a major in Electrical and Electronics Engineering.
 * 🌟 Experience in C#, Asp.Net Core Web API, RESTful API Development, N-Tier Architecture
-* :dart: Enhancing my skills by solving coding problems on various platforms, acquiring knowledge about cutting-edge technologies,and also undertaking new projects.
+* :dart: Enhancing my skills by solving coding problems on various platforms, acquiring knowledge about cutting-edge technologies, and also undertaking new projects.

 <br>